-In the bar and at the festive board
+In the bar and at the festive board.

-- First names are permitted. - It is polite to address the Provincial Grand Master by his title, not his first name, until he invites you to do so. - Discussions of a religious or political nature are to be avoided.
+- You are encouraged to use first names, after all you are not just talking to a friend, he is your Brother. - It is polite to address the Provincial Grand Master by his title, not his first name, until he invites you to do so. - Discussions of a religious or political nature are to be avoided.

-ATTENDING YOUR OWN LODGE MEETING
+ATTENDING YOUR OWN LODGE MEETING.